Rubee229/tq-dsl/README.md

 🔝 [↑ Back to Table of Contents](#table-of-contents)

 ## 8. Future Extensions (v10)
-a.Syntax Expansion: Add logic support for math, science, reading literacy, and other subjects. b.TQ-AI Integration: Build a parsing engine or fine-tuned GPT tutor for TQ structure. c.Material Conversion Tool: Translate traditional teaching materials into TQ-DSL annotated structure. d.Interactive Learning Platform: Let students use TQ-DSL for task prompts, reflection, self-assessment, and peer review. e.Lesson Version Control: Support versioning and iteration tracking of DSL-based teaching sequences and post-class analysis.
+- a.
+Syntax Expansion: Add logic support for math, science, reading literacy, and other subjects.
+- b.
+TQ-AI Integration: Build a parsing engine or fine-tuned GPT tutor for TQ structure.
+- c.
+Material Conversion Tool: Translate traditional teaching materials into TQ-DSL annotated structure.
+- d.
+Interactive Learning Platform: Let students use TQ-DSL for task prompts, reflection, self-assessment, and peer review.
+- e.
+Lesson Version Control: Support versioning and iteration tracking of DSL-based teaching sequences and post-class analysis.

 🔝 [↑ Back to Table of Contents](#table-of-contents)

 ## 9. Invitation to Join
 If you are:
-A teacher or educator
+- A teacher or educator
-An AI tool designer or developer
+- An AI tool designer or developer
-A curriculum designer
+- A curriculum designer
-A linguist or education researcher
+- A linguist or education researcher

 We warmly invite you to collaborate, test, propose syntax extensions, share usage cases, and co-create the world’s first AI teaching language centered on teachers × learners.